-When Hurricane Maria crashed through Puerto Rico, 95 percent of its inhabitants were left without power, but Tifie and Light Up Puerto Rico are joining together to donate solar power, lights and shelters.
+When Hurricane Maria crashed through Puerto Rico, 95 percent of its inhabitants were left without power, but Tifie and Light Up Puerto Rico joined together to donate solar power, lights and shelters.

-70 percent of Puerto Rico still remains without power as we approach nearly two months post-hurricane.
-We are sending power that will provide literal hope and light to families throughout the rural areas of Puerto Rico.
+A majority of Puerto Rico still remains without power and has felt the gap between hope and hopeless grow farther as we approach nearly three months post-hurricane.
+We are sending power that will provide literal hope and light to families throughout Puerto Rico.
 Diabetics are desperate to refrigerate their insulin.
 Families are afraid to be outside after the sun goes down.
 People are unable to connect with friends and family, causing widespread fear and isolation.
 Something as simple as a solar-powered generator could help chase the darkness away.

 On October 30th, Utah Governor Herbert officially announced his support on behalf of the State of Utah.
 40-50 volunteers will be returning to Puerto Rico November 15-20th to distribute supplies including power, food, and water.

 Support from other local businesses have helped propel this project along.
-Vivint Smart Home has been coordinating the first round of product shipment.
+Vivint Smart Home coordinated the first round of product shipment.
 Other businesses who have donated include Zions Bank, Focus Services, GoalZero, Barebones Living, Spherion, Amphenol, Platinum Dental Care, Usana Water For Life, Vox, Honeyville, Oozle Media, and more.
 We thank them all for their generous contributions.

 We need your help to send more.
 Please donate today to help us purchase more solar power and lights.
 The need is great, but with your help we can deliver tangible hope and light into the hands of families in Puerto Rico.